steforster/bms1-binary-message-stream-format/README.md

 * Extensible and version tolerant:
   Old implementations of the BMS serializer and old application versions know how to skip new/unknown parts of a message.
   A device with new BMS-serializer or new BMS-message version may be plugged into a network of old devices and the system behaves as before.
   To fulfill this requirement, the application programmer must follow some rules regarding message structure.
+* Partially implementable: A implementation must not support all attributes and datatypes.
+  The partial implementation is able to correctly read all known data of a structure.
+At the same time it is able to skip all unknown, additional or later defined data.
 * Potential to replace Json or XML serializers.